13 panel drug test.

 Each device contains built-in control features, the (C) line.
 The presence of the (C) line indicates that an adequate sample volume was used and that the reagents migrated adequately.
 If a (C) line does not form, the result is invalid.
 Discard the device and start the testing process with a new test kit.

 - The control line (C) serves as internal quality control to establish the analysis was successful.
 The colored band will be visible regardless of the test detecting a drug.

 - Presumptive positive:

-When no (T line) is visible, the drug concentration is at or above the cut-off limit, and so it is presumed a positive result.
+When no (T line) is visible, the drug concentration is at or above the cut-off limit, presumably a positive result.